Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Abstract

 \section{Abstract}

 Trustworthy machine learning aims at combating distributional uncertainties in training data distributions compared to population distributions.
 Typical treatment frameworks include the Bayesian approach, (min-max) distributionally robust optimization (DRO), and regularization.
-However, two issues have to be raised: 1) All these methods are biased estimators of the true optimal cost; 2) the prior distribution in the Bayesian method, the radius of the distributional ball in the DRO method, and the regularizer in the regularization method are difficult to specify.
-This paper studies a new framework that unifies the three approaches and that addresses the two challenges mentioned above.
-The asymptotic properties (e.g., consistency and asymptotic normalities), non-asymptotic properties (e.g., unbiasedness and generalization error bound), and a Monte--Carlo-based solution method of the proposed model are studied.
+However, three issues have to be raised: 1) the prior distribution in the Bayesian method and the regularizer in the regularization method are difficult to specify; 2) the DRO method tends to be overly conservative; 3) all the three methods are biased estimators of the true optimal cost.
+This paper studies a new framework that unifies the three approaches and addresses the three challenges above.
+The asymptotic properties (e.g., consistencies and asymptotic normalities), non-asymptotic properties (e.g., generalization bounds and unbiasedness), and solution methods of the proposed model are studied.
 The new model reveals the trade-off between the robustness to the unseen data and the specificity to the training data.
+Experiments on various real-world tasks validate the superiority of the proposed learning framework.